tobiasrahul/pixicon/README.md

 ### Download Icons

-Visit the [Pexelicons Website](https://vinodjangid07.github.io/Pexelicons) to download custom folder icons for your PC.
+Visit the [Pixicon Website](https://vinodjangid07.github.io/Pixicon) to download custom folder icons for your PC.

 ### How to Use